Bonnie-Block/bab-cnf-gotests/README.md

 * `CNF_INTERFACES_LIST` - select the SR-IOV interfaces used in the tests.
 Multiple interfaces can be selected as
   needed:
     * SR-IOV suite requires 2 interfaces
-    * CNF-TESTS suite requires 1 interfaces
+    * CNF-TESTS suite requires 1 interface

 ##### SR-IOV suite environment variables:
 * `SRIOV_OPERATOR_NAMESPACE` - select the namespace were sriov-network-operator installed.
 Default openshift-sriov-network-operator